Grant and Funding Programs

 SCAA Institutional Grants Program (IGP)

-Any project proposed would need to be undertaken between 1 April 2017 and 31 March 2018.
+Any project proposed would need to be started and completed between 1 April 2019 and 31 March 2020.

 - As sole funding for “stand alone” projects that are not connected to any other grant program.
 Funding for these projects is intended to support arrangement and description, conservation, digitization, outreach, or any other archives-centered project.

 Applicants may submit multiple proposals.
-In such case, applicants must prioritize their projects (first, second, etc.).
+In such cases, applicants must prioritize their projects (first, second, etc.).
 The Grants Committee will recommend funding multiple projects only if funding permits.

-Projects selected for Institutional Grants Program funding will be prioritized by:
+Applications submitted for the Institutional Grants Program will be prioritized by:

-- Diversity aspect (See the SCAA’s Diversity Plan on the IGP webpage)
+1. Diversity aspect (See the SCAA’s Diversity Plan on the SCAA’s website)

 **Description and digitization projects need to highlight how they will contribute to the Saskatchewan Archival Information Network (SAIN).

-Use these tools to help you complete the application
+Use these additional tools are helpful to complete the application:

 Please send an electronic copy of your completed application to -